ksayash/Amazing/README.md

 ##That is alright, but HOW DOES THIS WORK?
-To get results, Amazing uses lpsolve. ( A huge shout out to its creators) In the terminal, write
+To get results, Amazing uses lpsolve. ( A huge shout out to its creators) Open terminal in the lpsolve1 folder.
+In the terminal, write

 <pre><code>
 gcc small.c liblpsolve55.a -ldl -lm
 </code></pre>

+Currently, the implementation doesn't work on windows, due to library linking issues